Batalin-Vilkovisky algebra structure on Poisson manifolds with diagonalizable modular symmetry: Abstract

 \section{Abstract}

-We study the ``twisted" Poincar\'e duality of smooth Poisson manifolds, and show that, if the modular symmetry is semisimple, that is, the modular vector is diagonalizable, there is a mixed complex associated to the Poisson complex which, combining with the twisted Poincar\'e duality, gives a Batalin-Vilkovisky algebra structure on the Poisson cohomology, and a gravity algebra structure on the negative cyclic Poisson homology.
-This generalizes the previous results obtained by Xu et al for unimodular Poisson algebras.
-We also show that these two algebraic structures are preserved under Kontsevich's deformation quantization, and in the case of polynomial algebras they are also preserved by Koszul duality.
+We study the ``twisted" Poincar\'e duality of smooth Poisson manifolds, and show that, if the modular vector field is diagonalizable, then there is a mixed complex associated to the Poisson complex, which, combining with the twisted Poincar\'e duality, gives a Batalin-Vilkovisky algebra structure on the Poisson cohomology.
+This generalizes the previous results obtained by Xu for unimodular Poisson manifolds.
+We also show that the Batalin-Vilkovisky algebra structure is preserved under Kontsevich's deformation quantization, and in the case of polynomial algebras it is also preserved by Koszul duality.